02 · 14 · 2018

 Psyched for Color

-As a species, we humans have a long fascination with color.
-In fact, the September 2017 edition of Home Accents Today carried in article that gave this indication of the length of that fascination:
+As a species, humans have a long fascination with color.
+In fact, the September 2017 edition of Home Accents Today carried an article that gave this indication of the length of that fascination.

-Inextricably tied to the human psyche, specific colors are associated with certain emotions and feelings almost instinctively and usually subliminally … [and] can be traced all the way back to the early Chinese and Egyptians.
+Specific colors are associated with certain feelings and emotions inevitably tied to the human psyche.
+They are instinctively and usually subliminal … [and] can be traced all the way back to the early Chinese and Egyptians.

-But because we’re human, our tastes, our styles, our perceptions, our individual and collective psychologies, our consciousness, and our perceptions of and reactions to color are ever-evolving.
-We can see that evolution in a number of other articles and publications.
+Because we are human, our tastes, our styles, our perceptions, our individual and collective psychologies, our consciousness, and our perceptions of and reactions to color are ever-evolving.
+Likewise, we can see that evolution in a number of other articles and publications.

 In 2005, the University of Minnesota published an article by Nancy Kwallek, Ph.D., professor and director of the interior design program in the School of Architecture at the University of Texas at Austin, about psychological perspectives on color.
 The article said this, in part:

-The experimental evidence to support these views is sparse, contradictory, and of limited usefulness in predicting the effect of color in the interior environment on office workers’ productivity and mood.
+The experimental evidence to support these views is sparse, contradictory, and of limited usefulness in predicting the effect of color in the interior environment.

 In that 2005 article, Professor Kwallek also wrote: “The impact of color on a given individual’s mood may not be relevant in maximizing performance.”
 Nevertheless, on November 6, 2014, the Huffington Post published an article seeming to contradict that notion.
 Citing a study by a psychology professor at the University of Rochester, the article said: